|Registration Deadline:||August 14, 2020 almost 3 years ago|

 - Ali Jadbabaie (Massachusetts Institute of Technology)

 - Lauren Meyers (University of Texas at Austin)

 - Maya Petersen (University of California, Berkeley)

-- Jacob Steinhardt (University of California, Berkeley)
+- Jacob Steinhardt (UC Berkeley)

 - Mark van der Laan (University of California, Berkeley)